Hoa-Lab/SV-Dox/README.md

 # SV-Dox

-This repo is for the paper "Deep Learning-Based and Differential Cell-Cell Signaling Analyses of Single-Nucleus RNA-seq in the Setting of Hearing Instability Delineates Ion Homeostatic Dysfunction in Stria Vascularis Cell Types".
+This repo is for the paper "Stria Vascularis Single-Nucleus and Spatial Transcriptomics Delineate Ion Homeostatic Dysfunction-Associated Signaling Networks in Hearing Instability".